trackmania-rl/tmrl/readme/tuto_library.md

 ```

 In the current iteration of `tmrl`, samples are gathered locally in a buffer by the `RolloutWorker` and are sent to the `Server` only at the end of an episode, if the buffer length exceeds a threshold named `min_samples_per_worker_packet`.
-For instance, let us say we only want to send samples to the `Server` once at least 200 samples have been gathered in the local buffer:
+For instance, let us say we only want to send samples to the `Server` when at least 200 samples have been gathered in the local buffer:

 ```python
 min_samples_per_worker_packet = 200
 ```

 In case your Gym environment is never `done` (or only after too long), `tmrl` enables forcing reset after a time-steps threshold.
-For instance, let us say we don't want an episode to last more than 1000 time-steps _(NB: this is for the sake of illustration, in fact this cannot happen in the RC drone environment):_
+For instance, let us say we don't want an episode to last more than 1000 time-steps:

+_(Note 1: this is for the sake of illustration, in fact this cannot happen in our RC drone environment)_

+_(Note 2: if the episode is stopped because of this threshold, the `done` signal will be `False` and a `"__no_done"` entry will be added to the `info` dictionary)_

 ```python
 max_samples_per_episode = 1000